Dpere22/LoL-Data-Analysis/README.md

 # Central Question
 The central question to this data analysis is: what components of my League of Legends gameplay contribute to getting more assists?
-Players of LoL may nd the question odd in asking about assists rather than kills or wins.
+Players of LoL may find the question odd in asking about assists rather than kills or wins.
 However, in this case it is warranted considering I primarily play the role of support.
 Players of this role will often quantify their skill by how many assists they get during a game.
 Therefore, I will be using assists as my dependent variable for this analysis.